The Uses of Utopia

 Travels to the Limits of Thought

-The Uses of Utopia offers a beguiling tour not only of the remote islands, parallel realities and distant planets where this played out, but also places where those inspired by these visions of perfection attempted to bring them into being, from the humane, egalitarian communities devised by Vasco de Quiroga in colonial Mexico to Étienne Cabet’s disastrous attempt to realise socialism on the Mississippi.
-It is a book brimming with voices as well as ideas.
-Luminaries and radicals of all persuasions speak freely with one another – and also to us.
-Here, in the world utopians reject, utopia still challenges us to reconsider where we stand.
+The Uses of Utopia travels not only to the remote islands, parallel realities and distant planets where this played out, but also the places where those inspired by visions of perfection tried to establish them, from the egalitarian communities built in colonial Mexico to the novelist Étienne Cabet’s disastrous attempt to realize socialism on the Mississippi.
+We see the groundbreaking ideas, about liberty and the law, sex and the sexes, work and wealth, that imagining an ideal society made possible.
+We hear the voices of radicals of many kinds talking freely to each other - and also to us.
+Here, in our imperfect world, how will you use utopia?

 About Joad Raymond Wren

-Joad Raymond is a writer and historian of early modern Europe who has taught at the universities of Oxford, Aberdeen, East Anglia, Paris-Sorbonne and Queen Mary University of London.
-His previous books include The Invention of the Newspaper, Pamphlets and Pamphleteering in Early Modern Britain, Milton's Angels and, as editor, Making the News, The Oxford History of Popular Print Culture: Cheap Print in Britain and Ireland to 1600, News Networks in Early Modern Europe and The Complete Works of John Milton: Latin Defences.
+Joad Raymond Wren is a writer and historian who has taught at the universities of Oxford, Aberdeen, East Anglia, Paris-Sorbonne and Queen Mary University of London.
+His previous books include The Invention of the Newspaper, Milton's Angels and The Great Exchange, as well as the novel All the Colours You Cannot Name.

 Details